Past Grant Recipients

 Student Grantees: Sarah Valentine & Duncan Reid

-A $7,150 grant was given to Alternative Spring Break to support 12 students participation in the ASB Northwest Sustainability Challenge.
+A $7,150 grant was given to support 12 students participation in the Alternative Spring Break Northwest Sustainability Challenge.
 Students worked with the Westwind Stewardship Group, Tryon Life Community Farm, Hot Lips Pizza, and other community organizations and sustainability-focused businesses on the Oregon Coast and in Portlannd.
-They then came back to McMinnville to install bike racks on campus and build a eco-roof bike shelter.
+They then came back to McMinnville to install bike racks on campus and build an eco-roof bike shelter.

 Student Grantees: David Kellner-Rode